How to get a job in 2019

 Your behavior online is where the rubber hits the road.

-Here are a few examples of how to show potential employers that you possess the skills and the professional values they desire in a new employee:
+To show potential employers that you possess the skills and the professional values they desire in a new employee, focus on the following areas:

 Continued learning: This is an important professional value that most (if not all) employers find incredibly attractive in a candidate.
 Manifest this trait by engaging with content and dialogue.
 For example, a peer posts about a new technology that is poised to disrupt your industry.
 Post a thoughtful comment, ask a question or share related content with your network.
 You can also showcase your knowledge of trends that impact your profession, industry, employer or customers.
 It’s up to you to self-study and continuously push yourself to learn new things.